wandb/docs/docs/guides/launch/launch-view-jobs.md

 # View launch jobs

+The following page describes how to view information, such as the status of a job, of launch jobs that were added to a queue.

 View jobs added to a queue with the W&B App.

 1. Navigate to the W&B App at https://wandb.ai/home.